swells/java-example-client-data-io/examples/tutorial/anon-discrete-exec/README.md

 For example, the `EncodedDataInBinaryFileOut` example indicates that DeployR-encoded application data (`EncodedDataIn`) will be sent as a data input while a binary file from the R session working directory (`BinaryFileOut`) will be returned as a data output.

-The set of data input and output types used in these naming conventions are described here:
+The set of data input and output types currently demonstrated by these examples are described as follows:

 - `EncodedDataIn` represents DeployR-encoded application data sent as a data input.
 - `RepoFileIn` represents a reference to a repository-managed file sent as a data input.